Ranveer Singh: Breakthrough (2010–2014)

-Established actor (2015–2019)
+Commercial success (2015–2019)

 Zoya Akhtar's ensemble comedy-drama Dil Dhadakne Do (2015), produced by and cameo-starring her brother Farhan Akhtar, featured Singh alongside Anil Kapoor, Shefali Shah and Priyanka Chopra as the younger sibling of a dysfunctional Punjabi business family who aspires to become a pilot.
 Writing for Mumbai Mirror, Kunal Guha found Singh to be the "surprise element" of the film; he praised his "immaculate comic timing" and took note of his subtlety.
 Commercially, the film underperformed.
 He next reunited with Bhansali in the period romance Bajirao Mastani (2015), opposite Padukone and Chopra.
 He portrayed Bajirao I, for which he shaved his head and to prepare, he locked himself in a hotel room for 21 days.
 Raja Sen wrote that Singh "brings his character to life and does so with both machismo and grace", and commended him for his perfecting his character's gait and accent.
 The film earned ₹350 crore to become one of the highest-grossing Indian films, and garnered Singh the Filmfare Award for Best Actor.

 In 2016, Singh starred in Aditya Chopra's comedy-romance Befikre opposite Vaani Kapoor.
 He played Dharam Gulati, a stand-up comic whose romantic liaisons with Kapoor's character leads to conflict between them.
 Set in Paris, Befikre marked the fourth project to be directed by Chopra.
 Singh performed a nude scene for it, a rare occurrence in an Indian film.
 Jay Weissberg of Variety found the film to be an "overly energetic twist on the old friends with benefits theme" and criticised Singh's "manic behavior".
 It underperformed at the box office.